lumiere000/blog/_posts/2017-11-07-compatTelRunner.md

 image: img/default.png
 ---

-## "service host local system" and "compatTelRunner"

 Both "service host local system" and "compatTelRunner" are used for windows update.
 They use up lots of resources for only checking the compatibility of windows update, especially from 7 to 10

 Disable them by following steps:

 1.  service host local system high usage

 ```markdown
 disable superfatch in services.msc
 ```

 2.  compatTelRunner

 ```markdown
 taskschd.msc > Task Scheduler Library > Microsoft > Windows > Application Experience > disable "Microsoft Compatibility Appraice"
 ```